 In the mornings, Shanghai Summer School participants will take Chinese Language classes.
 Afternoons will be devoted to lectures and workshops on Chinese culture, Chinese business and broader life in China.
 On top of that, side trips and activities will be organised to present the best of Shanghai and its surroundings.

 Trust us, this month will fly by before you realise it.

 Dates: 14th of July 2019 – 9th of August 2019

-Registration fee of 200RMB is paid separately upon arrival at Donghua Univeristy.
+The registration fee of 200RMB is paid separately upon arrival at Donghua University.

 What is included in the price?

 Included in the price is accommodation in a twin-bed room (shared with one other person from the same gender) in the International Student Dormitory of Donghua University.
 Each room is equipped with a fridge, a private bathroom and air-conditioning.
 Each floor also has its own kitchenette and laundry room.